nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 In fact, ScraperManager.run() doesn't care about the return values at all, hence the single-ended arrows that point from run() to the insert methods.
 ScraperManager.insert_guest() and ScraperManager.insert_image(), on the
-other hand, do need to capture and return those values.
-We'll see this in action in the next section.
+other hand, do need to capture those values.
+We'll see this in the next section.

 <span id="images" />
 # Downloading and adding images

-Unlike other objects, images are actually downloaded to disk, and an Image item that references said file is inserted into the database.
-Continuing through scrape_user(), the function eventually grabs the URL for the user's avatar (profile picture) and makes an attempt to download that avatar.
+Unlike other objects, images are actually downloaded to disk, and an Image that references said file is inserted into the database.
+Continuing through scrape_user(): that function eventually grabs the URL for the user's avatar (profile picture) and makes an attempt to download that avatar.

 {{< highlight python "linenos=true,linenostart=168" >}}